HSGeorgiev/Softuni-Courses-23/README.md

 # Softuni-Courses-23
-## Some file from different projects, forming a test repo
+## Some files from different projects, forming a test repo

 The pack contains the following functions